tonylam0/Derivatives-Animation/README.md

-# Integrals-Animation
+# Derivatives Animation

-A simple integral demonstration/animation using the Manim library
+A simple derivatives demonstration/animation using the Manim library